aaronland/go-artisanal-integers/README.md

     	The hostname to listen for requests on (default "localhost") -port int
-    	The port number to listen for requests on (default 8080) -set-increment int
+    	The port number to listen for requests on (default 8080) -protocol string
+    	The protocol for the server to implement.
+Valid options are: http,tcp. (default "http") -set-increment int
     	Set the increment used to mint integers.
   -set-last-int int